SireneNova/Portfolio/JavaScript/ExpenseWebApp/ReadMe.md

 I undertook this project during my job search to test and expand on my JavaScript and web design skills.
 I learned and applied at least 4 new technologies in completing it.
 It works in Chrome.
 The projectFiles compressed folder contains the entire applicaton.
-The files are also laid out above.
+The file structure is also laid out above.
 ___

 ####Objective